helloRupa/oojs-lecture-project/README.md

 ```
 In Ruby, it doesn't matter where or how or where we call honey_badger.say_name, it always prints the name in the object you expect it to be associated with: 'Honey Badger'

 In JS, there is no `self` of even anything truly like it.
 Instead we have `this`. `this` refers to the context in which a function was called.
-The value of `this` can change depending on how/where it was called as well as which syntax was used to define the function (function syntax or arrow syntax).
+The value of `this` can change depending on how/where the function was called as well as which syntax was used to define the function (function syntax or arrow syntax).

 Think of it like this: You go to a restaurant called Subways Fancy Feasts and are served by a waiter...let's call him Cire.
 In Ruby, Cire only works at Subways Fancys Feasts, and he only offers items off of that restaurant's menu.
 In JS, Cire can be a waiter anywhere: Maybe you see him at Truffle Village, Subways Fancy Feasts, and Black Cat Cafe.
 He's a bit of a chameleon, and what he offers you off of the menu, depends upon which restaurant you see him in, aka the context in which you see him.
-If you see him sitting down to eat, you get an error, because he isn't even a waiter anymore.
+If you see him sitting down to eat, you get an error, because he isn't even a waiter anymore and just wants to eat in peace.

 Let's check out some code examples where we log the value of `this`:
 ```